You are fully equipped for classroom discipline with the discipline tools you already have — you just don’t know it yet…

 As the sermon begins, you lean over to make a comment to your friend.
 Just as you begin to speak, the noise stops, and you make your comment to…everyone!
 You’ve had it happen before, haven’t you?
 And how did you feel?
 Slightly embarrassed?
 A little silly?
 Silence seems to highlight activity that really isn’t appropriate for the time, doesn’t it?

 Now, embarrassing a child isn’t our goal, but simply being silent can go a long way toward bringing kids back into line.
-Sometimes when I teach kids (which I try to do with a lot of enthusiasm), I simply stop talking.
+Sometimes when I teach kids, I simply stop talking.
 Kids realize something isn’t right, and they pay special attention — even the ones who haven’t been paying attention.
 When they all focus on what they should be focused on, I simply begin instructing again.

 For example… last Wednesday when I saw a boy trying to hide a handful of candy, I walked over and privately asked him what he had in his hand.
 Then I patiently waited.
 He looked at me and said, “Nothing,” to which I simply smiled and kept silent.
 As he thought about what was going on and realized I wasn’t going to accept that answer, he finally told me he had “borrowed” the candy from a room he wasn’t supposed to be in.
 I asked if he believed that was his candy to take, and he answered, “I don’t know.”
 Again, silence.
 He did know, and I wanted to give him a chance to think about what he was telling me.
 After a minute or two, he simply held out the candy for me to take and said, “No…and I’m sorry.”
 A quick high-five and a reassuring “Jesus is smiling because you did the right thing,” and we were on our way.
 Silence can be used to instruct very well.